KayTrust/did-connect/spec/DIDConnect.md

 This document is made available under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, meaning you are free to share it and build upon it as long as you give proper attribution.

+# Motivation

+[OpenID Connect (OIDC)](https://openid.net/developers/specs/) does a great job at letting users authenticate thanks to the role of an Identity Provider trusted by the Relying Party.
+However, this scheme has led to the apparition of near-monopolistic providers, as there is a conflict of interests for the Internet community between keeping things decentralized and developers not having to trust a large number of Identity Providers.

+The recent developments around Decentralized Identifiers introduce an opportunity to solve that conflict of interests.
+It lets each user act as their own Identity Provider, by signing the identity token with the key of their choice after declaring that provider's public key in the DID Document.

+In addition, that decentralization allows for native or mobile implementations of Identity Providers, so there should be a way to make an identity request without assuming the actual location of the Identity Provider – just like "mailto:" URIs let users free to pick whatever SMTP server they want to send an email, as opposed to what would be presenting a full HTTP endpoint.

 ## Introduction

 This document describes a method, called "DID Connect" or "DIDC", to authenticate a user with their [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/).
 This method builds upon [OpenID Connect (OIDC)](https://openid.net/developers/specs/), so familiarity with OIDC is recommended.